Workers' Compensation Rate Comparison

 Class Codes 9001-9999 (pdf, 2720 kb)

 To compare manual base rates, locate your 4-digit classification code(s) listed on the front page of your workers' compensation policy or the "declarations page."
 Select the range of class codes from the list above that contains your four digit class code, in the resulting document, select "class code search" from the bookmark list and type in your code to compare base rates.
 Once you have selected some insurers from the list, you may wish to contact them and request an actual quote.
 If a quote cannot be obtained from the insurer directly, request that the insurer provide you with the name and telephone number of an authorized broker in your area.
 A description of the various classification codes may be obtained from the WCIRB's Classification Information webpage.
-In the base rate comparison tables, some insurer names will have a territorial code listed.
-For a description of the territory codes click on the following link: Territorial Definitions.

 The manual base rate information in the above table is updated in January and July of each year, and may not reflect rate changes filed in the interim months.
 Before requesting a quote from a particular insurer, it is recommended that you check the insurer's financial rating through a financial rating organization such as AM Best, Standard & Poors, Fitch, Moody's, and Weiss Ratings.
 Some of the rating organizations will charge a fee for providing a financial rating grade.
 Links to the financial rating organizations are also displayed at the bottom of the "company profile" page in our website.
 You may view some basic financial information free of charge by clicking on company financial reports: Property & Casualty list for 2002-2003 and by selecting the insurer alphabetically.
 Please be aware that some insurers will have eligibility requirements such as minimum premium size, years in business, or preferred classifications, which may prevent them from providing quotes to all employers.
 This should not deter an employer from contacting as many insurers as possible, as the price variations are significant and can result in substantial savings.
 Also, be sure to ask whether the insurer can provide discounts for membership in safety groups, trade associations, or discounts for schedule rating plans, premium discounts, the use of preferred providers, or other credits.
 Employers should check to ensure that brokers are licensed and do not have negative disciplinary records.
 Licensing information may be obtained by clicking on Check to see if your agent or broker is licensed.
 Please note that the Department of Insurance does not endorse or recommend any particular insurer or broker.
 A knowledgeable and ethical broker with access to markets can be a valuable resource when shopping for workers' compensation coverage.
 Employers should be aware that switching insurers mid-term prior to the expiration of the current policy may result in a "short term cancellation penalty."
 Check with your broker or insurer to determine whether a penalty applies and whether it is beneficial to change insurers mid-term or to wait until renewal.
 If a short rate cancellation penalty applies and the replacement policy's rate is slightly lower than your current rate, it may be best to change insurers at renewal, so as to avoid the short rate cancellation penalty.